 This is a course for all students (Years 9-13) who need further support with English language learning.
 This course is taken in addition to an ENL class.

 The emphasis is on developing accuracy and confidence in all modes of English.
 In addition to this, senior students are offered EL Unit Standards at Levels 1, 2 and 3.
 An opportunity is also given for students to seek support and clarification in other areas of the curriculum.

 Pre-Foundation Course (ENF)

-This is a course for senior students in Y12 and Y13 who have not gained literacy level 1 and/or NCEA Level 2 - It is taken in addition to an ENS class.
+This is a course for senior students in Year 12 and Year 13 who have not gained literacy level 1 and/or NCEA Level 2 - It is taken in addition to an ENS class.
 The emphasis is on gaining literacy Level 1 and NCEA Level 2 in Year 12 and up to 60 credits of English Language Level 3 across Year 12 and Year 13.
 Students in this pathway are not working towards University Entrance (UE).

 This class is intended for ELLs (English Language Learners) who have just arrived into the country.
 Language support at this level involves assistance with the English language in social, family and academic contexts.

-Students are taught Science, Math, Social Studies and English with a very strong emphasis on the terminology and text types of these subjects.
+Students are taught Science, Mathematics, Social Studies and English with a very strong emphasis on the terminology and text types of these subjects.

-Reception students progress on to mainstream and higher classes as they become more confident users of the language and are familiar with their school environment.
+Reception students progress on to mainstream and higher classes as they become more confident users of the language and gain familiarity with their school environment.

 Self-Access - IELTS / TPEFL

 This is a facility offered in the Language Support Department which aims to encourage independent learning through the use of information technology.
 This includes: